jak0bee/RummikubProject/README.md

-# Rummikube
+# Rummikub Project
 This is a java and python application developed by the team of student at Maastricht University

 Done by group 7 DACS Maastricht 2023/2024: <br />
--Jakub Suszwedyk <br />
+-Jakub Suszwedyk - Team Leader <br />
 -Frederik Grüneberg <br />
 -Kees van den Eijnden <br />
 -Kasper van der Horst <br />